Nyanm/Saccharomyces-cerevisiae/README.md

    3. Recent play record: Generate the music record you have just played.

    4. Specific song record: Generate the chosen child.
 You can use this function with the help of "8 Search mid".

+   5. Score list: Choose a level and a score threshold, then the program will generate a list which contains all songs above this score at this level.
+This was inspired by a IMPERIAL who needs to check her 19 S accomplishment.

 3. ### Universal function